MMS-PhD Dual Degree

 The student can apply for admission to the PA program during the first, second, or third year of study in the PhD program and will begin the preclinical year

-in the PA program after completing the thesis defense.
+in the PA program after completing the final thesis defense.
+Students interested in the MMS-PhD dual degree program

 applicants should note the following: